 Everything (excluding glasses and camera) just under $10!

-I started thrifting when my need and want to go shopping didn’t match my bank account.
+I started thrifting when I need and to want to go shopping didn’t match my bank account.
 It developed when I realized a lot of trends are just repeats of what was popular 10 years ago and there was no need to pay the tag when I can find that style in stores.

 And while I don’t thrift everything (more on that later), it has become easier and a bigger hobby of mine when I have the time.